FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 Line chart displaying Total Revenue measure by Week

 ### Customer insights
-Table chart displaying Customer, Country, Active Months, Average Spent, Total Quantity per Invoice and Total Revenue.
+Table chart displaying Customer, Country, Active Months, Customer Type, Average Spent and Total Revenue.

 ### Number of Customers and Total Revenue by Active Months
 Line and stacked column chart showing how customer loyalty, measured by the number of active months, relates to transaction volume (invoices) and total revenue, helping to identify how more loyal customers contribute to overall sales.